sseidel16/cuda_matrix/README.md

 | 32        | 0.15    | 0.2     | 0.5     |
 | 8192      | 770     | 1080    | 165     |

+We have optimized down 29%, but we have a long way still to go.

 ## 4. Device Tensor Core Multiplication

+NVIDIA GPUs include tensor cores with warp-wide instructions that can do matrix multiplication themselves.
+Our next iteration is a shared memory + tensor core with warp-wide mma (matrix multiplication and addition).
+This warp-wide instruction is available directly in the PTX ISA (wmma.mma).